IvanRaichev/GamingRoom-shopnew/readme.md

 - Thanks to gulp build css, js and html files have been converted to faster versions [.min]
 - BEM methodology was used to write the site
 - All images are sorted into folders

+# Tasks completed in the project

+- Creation of UX/UI design
+- Layout layout and styling according to the design
+- Adding interactivity to the page using JS/jQuery
+- Transfer to WordPress cms system